dwiwad/hockey_site/README.md

 			- [X] I'm thinking a dataset for the game that mirrors my analyses dataset, but checks, computes changes, and appends every 15-30 seconds
 		- [X] Add new info to the hovers.
 For shots, X shots from Y players, X CF from Y players, X xG from Y players
 		- [ ] Add total depth minute by minute beside the bars on the detail page, a second card.
 This I can do once the data are stored.
-	- [ ] Add weighted average decay to fix starting points
+	- [X] Add weighted average decay to fix starting points
 	- [X] Fix to pull TOI from the boxscore endpoint, not the shift chart end point!
+	- [ ] Add priors and weighted decay to the individual depth bars
+	- [ ] Add small cards to the depth explainer, four side by side like the note, one for each depth metric
 - [X] Data Storage - Migrate to S3; this is fine for now.
 	- [X] How do I store previous games so people can look at history?
 	- [X] S3 migration; reading and writing to s3 instead of locally